Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 **`social`** - your social networks.
 List the links to your social networks in the format presented.
 All of them will be automatically used in the [SocialLinks component](#sociallinks-component) (in this starter this is the main menu, footer and the author banner).

 - **`url`** - link to your social network profile.
 In general, it can be a link anywhere.
 - **`icon`** - name of the icon of this social network.
 Icons use brand icons from [fontawesome.com/icons?d=gallery&s=brands](https://fontawesome.com/icons?d=gallery&s=brands) - most likely, there are icons for any site on which you have a profile.
-Additionally you can use icons `at` and `envelop` (a good option if you want to place a link to your email) and `phone`.
+Additionally you can use icons `at` and `envelope` (a good option if you want to place a link to your email) and `phone`.

 #### favicon